Aarthyravi/Tournament_Results/README.md

 To develop a database schema to store the game matches between players and to rank the players and pair them up in matches in a tournament.

 # Setup:
-   1.Install Vagrant and virtual box
-     vagrantup.com and virtualbox.org
+   1. Install Vagrant and virtual box vagrantup.com and virtualbox.org
-   2.Launch the Vagrant VM
+   2. Launch the Vagrant VM
       $vargrant up
-   3.Login to your vagrant environment
+   3. Login to your vagrant environment
       $vagrant ssh

 # Database Creation: